 A lawsuit has been filed by the Center for Science in the Public Interest – fancy name – against McDonald’s in the liberal bastion of San Francisco.
 The lawsuit alleges that the McDonald’s practice of including toys with its Happy Meals is deceptive advertising.
 From now until the time this lawsuit is dismissed in eight years, people will call it the McDonald’s Happy Meal lawsuit.

-I’m going to focus group this lawsuit.
+I will focus group this lawsuit.
 Hold on.
 I’m back.
 Jury’s back.
 Everyone thinks it is stupid.
 Notably included in that group are mainstream progressives like myself.
 We are not libertarians.
 But liberals are Americans, too.
 (A few tort reformers heads just exploded but let’s move on.)
-We are a people that are historically opposed to others making decisions for us when we have all of the facts available for us to make our own decisions and the majority of us think the behavior is okay.
+We are a people who are historically opposed to others deciding for us when we have all the facts available for us to make our own decisions and most of us think the behavior is okay.

 Happy Meals are different.
 The data is not that definitive yet.
-I don’t think the evidence is there that indicates Happy Meals portend bad things for kids.
-I think that I’m a better parent than I am anything else in this life.
+I don’t think the evidence is there that shows Happy Meals portend bad things for kids.
+I think I’m a better parent than I am anything else in this life.
 By far.
-My wife and I spend a lot of energy, sometimes to the point of battle, trying to get our kids to eat healthy.
-We’ve even been known to sneak wheat germ and vegetables into their food to the point of excess.
+My wife and I spend a lot of energy, sometimes to the point of battle, trying to get our kids to eat healthily.
+We’ve even sneaked wheat germ and vegetables into their food to the point of excess.
 But do I slip my kids a few Happy Meals?
 Sure, occasionally.
 Why do I do this?
-Because I don’t think an occasional bad meal is a death nail for children.
-And because the toys in those Happy Meals are pretty cool.
+Because I don’t think an occasional bad meal is a death knell for children.
+And because the toys in those Happy Meals are cool.